 With respect to the Mayor's/his Administration's action plan on affordable housing and homelessness, I support the Council's most recent approval of his budget that includes over $50 million for building affordable housing and increasing homeownership opportunities for local families, and $23 million to provide homeless people with services for housing, in-patient healthcare and outreach support, and $2 million to house and support those encountering domestic violence.
 I support the Mayor's/his Administration's incentivizing the development of new affordable rental housing units for working families, as well as the appropriation and use of grant money to eligible developers and property owners as an incentive to build more affordable rental units.

 I support the Mayor's and his Administration's affordable housing and homelessness priorities for this fiscal year to facilitate and incentivize development of affordable housing rentals beyond acquisition, and expand and sustain the City Department of Emergency Medical Service's (EMS) Crisis Outreach Response and Engagement (CORE) homeless services program.
 Since November 2021, a CORE office opened on Pauahi Street in District VI, and I have spoken with its neighboring residents who believe this location is helping address respective issues relating to those who are experiencing homelessness, and need such City EMS services.

 Transportation - traffic safety (including pedestrian), road conditions

-With respect to transportation, I would continue to work closely, especially with the City Department of Transportation Services (DTS) (and State of Hawaii Department of Transportation (HDOT)) and other subject matter experts to address constituents' traffic safety and road* condition concerns, which I work on a weekly to daily basis.
+With respect to transportation, I would continue to work closely, especially with the City Department of Transportation Services (DTS) (and State of Hawaii Department of Transportation (HDOT)) and other relevant departments/agencies and subject matter experts to address constituents' traffic safety and road* condition concerns, which I work on a weekly to daily basis.